bright/new-www/content/blog/thriving-in-the-details-behind-kasia’s-qa-mindset.md

 <div className="image">![Kasia at the Bright Inventions sailing team retreat.](/images/kasia_sailing_team_retreat.png "Kasia at the Bright Inventions sailing team retreat.")</div>

+<center> Kasia at the Bright Inventions sailing team retreat. </center>

 ## How do you work with AI?

 Mainly, I use AI for **improving automated tests** – for example, when I write a block of code, I put it into Gemini and ask if it can be simplified.
 I also sometimes use it to look for solutions, but I keep a **healthy amount of skepticism** – not all of its suggestions work in practice.